hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 ```

 ### Grant Permissions to Service Account
-You now create the RoleBinding to bind the Role to the service account.
+You now create the RoleBinding to bind the role to the service account.

 Here is the manifest file to the RoleBinding that binds the role `cfe-demo-role` to the service account `cfe-demo-sa`.
 Replace those names with the names in your environment.